ElweThor/pyndent/docs/meta-syntax.md

  ## Hashbang management

- In Pyndent meta-sources you may need, like in every other source, to use the hashbang (`#!`) to engage pyndent, instead of explicitly calling it externally.
+ In Pyndent meta-sources you may need, like in every other source, to use the hashbang (`#!`) to engage Pyndent, instead of explicitly calling it externally.
 So, you're going to have a first meta-source line like that, in your Pyndent .pyn file:

 ```python
 #!/usr/bin/pyndent <options> <filename>